reportportal/client-javascript/README.md

 mode      | (optional) "DEFAULT" or "DEBUG".
-Default: "DEFAULT" description | (optional) description of the launch (supports markdown syntax) tags      | (optional) array of launch tags
+Default: "DEFAULT" description | (optional) description of the launch (supports markdown syntax) tags      | (optional) array of launch tags id        | id of the existing launch in which tests data would be sent, without this param new launch instance would be created

 To know the real launch id wait for the method to finish (the real id is not used by the client)
 ```javascript